mrhi44/InfiniteRecharge/README.md

         $ git submodule foreach git pull

-To update the submodule code.
+To update the submodule code, ensuring you have the latest version.

 ## Building & Deploying
 For those of you that are too lazy/impatient to read the rest of this document, just run this command in the root of the